realnews-gateway/emergency-publishing-system/emergency-channel/security/runtime.md

 The runtime protection subsystem provides:

 - **Input validation**
-  Rejecting malformed, unexpected, or dangerous data.
+  Reject malformed, unexpected, or dangerous data before any processing.

 - **Resource control**
-  Preventing memory, CPU, or storage exhaustion.
+  Prevent memory, CPU, or storage exhaustion and enforce quotas.

 - **Execution isolation**
-  Ensuring that high-risk operations cannot affect other modules.
+  Ensure high-risk operations cannot affect other modules.

-- **Rate limiting**
+- **Rate limiting and abuse prevention**
-  Throttling abusive or suspicious request patterns.
+  Throttle abusive or suspicious request patterns.

 - **Sandboxing**
-  Running untrusted or semi-trusted processes in restricted environments.
+  Run untrusted or semi-trusted processes in restricted environments.

 - **Graceful degradation**
-  Maintaining partial functionality instead of catastrophic failure.
+  Maintain partial functionality instead of catastrophic failure.

 Runtime protection is active at all times and applies to every module.